clay/clay-kiln/docs/kilnjs.md

 * ***fetch(url, options, cache, timeOutIn)*** - a function that wraps a standard fetch call that provides caching and throws a catchable error if the call takes longer than a set amount of time.
   * url - The url of the endpoint to which you're making the fetch call
   * options - A JSON object that holds the request options of a fetch call.
-Can be used to se the methods, headers, body, etc.  The same as you would use in a standard fetch().
+Can be used to set the methods, headers, body, etc.  The same as you would use in a standard fetch().
   * cache - A boolean value that defaults to true.
 When true, it will cache future calls to the exact same url during this session.
 Set to false and it will make a new fetch call everytime it is invoked.
   * timeOutIn - The number of milliseconds before the fetch will timeout.
 Defaults to 5000.
-When the call timesout, the fetch is aborted and an error is thrown with the message 'Timeout'.
+When the call times out, the fetch is aborted and an error is thrown with the message 'Timeout'.

 An example use of the kilninput fetch function.
 ```js